hortonworks/cloudbreak/docs/index.md

 ```

 # The address of the host running the application.
-This should ebe reachable from the internet (it's also used to deal with SNS notifications)
+This should be reachable from the internet (it's also used to deal with SNS notifications)
 CB_HOST_ADDR=

 # database settings